 National Tradesmen Day

-National Tradesman Day is a holiday that’s observed annually on the third Friday in September.
-This is a holiday that’s designed to honor the men and women who help to keep American life running by maintaining all of the systems and structures we depend on.
-This is a day to honor those people who keep our roads repaired, keep our water systems running, and help keep the electricity flowing.
-Regardless of whether you know these tradesmen by name or not, you should still take time to thank them for everything they do.Â
+National Tradesman Day is a holiday observed annually on the third Friday in September.
+It is designed to honor the men and women who help keep American life running by maintaining all the systems and structures we depend on.
+This day honors those who repair our roads, maintain our water systems, and ensure the electricity flows.
+Whether you know these tradespeople by name or not, take time to thank them for everything they do.

-The History Of National Tradesman Day
+The History of National Tradesman Day

 This holiday was first created in 2011 by Irwin Tools.
-They founded this day to honor the men and women who have the skills and put in the hard work to keep the United States running.
-Ever since then, this is a holiday that people have been celebrating to also show their appreciation to these people.Â
+They founded this day to honor the skilled men and women who work hard to keep the United States running.
+Since then, people have been celebrating this holiday to show their appreciation for these individuals.

 Facts About Tradesmen

 As we researched this holiday, we came across a wide array of facts about tradesmen.
-Below are some of the facts that we feel are the most interesting.
-The following facts emphasize the importance of tradesmen and the actual value of their contributions to society.Â
+Below are some of the facts that we feel are the most interesting and emphasize the importance of tradesmen and the value of their contributions to society:

 - According to the Bureau of Labor Statistics, only one trained person is hired for every three trained people who retire.

-- At any given time, there are over a half-million jobs in the U.S in skilled trades that can’t be filled.Â
+- At any given time, there are over half a million jobs in the U.S. in skilled trades that can’t be filled.

-- Only 6% of High School students will consider a job in the trades when they graduate.Â
+- Only 6% of high school students consider a job in the trades when they graduate.

-- Most U.S High Schools no longer emphasize the importance of skilled trades through shop classes.
+- Most U.S. high schools no longer emphasize the importance of skilled trades through shop classes.

-- In 2016, plumbers made $51,450 per year, on average.
+- In 2016, plumbers earned an average of $51,450 per year.

-- In 2016, the average electrician made $52,720 per year.Â
+- In 2016, the average electrician earned $52,720 per year.

-- It took over 3,400 workers 1-year and 45-days to build the Empire State Building in 1931.
+- It took over 3,400 workers one year and 45 days to build the Empire State Building in 1931.

-- The John Hancock Center in Chicago, Illinois took 2,000 workers 4-years to build in 1969.
+- The John Hancock Center in Chicago, Illinois, took 2,000 workers four years to build in 1969.

 Observing National Tradesman Day

-If you know tradesmen, then take the time to show these men and women the appreciation they deserve.
-If you don’t personally know a plumber, electrician, carpenter, or any of the other tradesmen that keep America running, then take the time to thank them on the Internet.
-This can be done by using the hashtag #NationalTradesmanDay on your social media accounts.Â
+If you know tradespeople, take the time to show these men and women the appreciation they deserve.
+If you don’t personally know a plumber, electrician, carpenter, or any other tradespeople that keep America running, then take the time to thank them on the Internet.
+This can be done by using the hashtag #NationalTradesmanDay on your social media accounts.